TranPhucVinh/Raspberry-Pi-GNU/Kernel/README.md

 **Program**: [toggle_led_by_gpio_interrupt.c](toggle_led_by_gpio_interrupt.c)

-After inserting the module, the IRQ number registered by the GPIO and interrupt name can be viewed in proc/interrupts
+After inserting the module, the IRQ number registered by the GPIO and interrupt name can be viewed in ``proc/interrupts``

 ```
            CPU0       CPU1       CPU2       CPU3
 199:        446          0          0          0  pinctrl-bcm2835   3 Edge      Device name
 ```

+where ``199`` is the built-in interrupt in BCM2835 (``pinctrl-bcm2835``) which is used to handle all GPIO interrupt